Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/README.md

 # Comprehensive Data Structures and Algorithms in Python

-Welcome to the Comprehensive Data Structures and Algorithms in Python repository by MuhammadSheraza002.
+Welcome to the Comprehensive Data Structures and Algorithms in Python repository by Muhammad Sheraz.
 This repository is designed to be a comprehensive and advanced resource, offering an in-depth understanding of data structures and algorithms, aimed at helping you excel in technical interviews and compete for positions at FAANG (Facebook, Apple, Amazon, Netflix, Google) and other top-tier tech companies.

 ## Table of Contents